 Kathryn McKnight (Ph.D.
-Stanford University) Her research and teaching interests are Latin American colonial studies, Latin American cultures, early modern women's writings, performance, and early Afro-Latino narratives.
-She has recently embarked on a new direction of research and is working on a textbook that introduces the study of Hispanic literature within a Helath Humanities framework.
+Stanford University) teaches and writes early modern Spanish American cultures, focusing on women's writings and Afro-Latino narratives.
+Her most recent work is in Health Humanities, in which she co-authored with Jill Kuhnheim the OER textbook Para vivir con salud: leyendo la salud y la literatura (2021).
 Her book The Mystic of Tunja.
-The Writings of Madre Castillo, 1671-1742 (1997) explores how one woman molded an autobiographical voice, both empowered and constrained by the Church; the book received the MLA's Katherine Singer Kovaks Prize in 1998.
-She has published and studied documentary narratives by people of African descent from colonial archives, in which speakers conform to and challenge social relationships based on colonialism, slavery and seventeenth-century conceptions of race and gender.
+The Writings of Madre Castillo, 1671-1742 (1997) explores how one woman molded an autobiographical voice, empowered and constrained by the Church; the book received the MLA's Katherine Singer Kovaks Prize in 1998.
+McKnight has published and studied documentary narratives by people of African descent from colonial archives, in which speakers conform to and challenge social relationships based on colonialism, slavery and seventeenth-century conceptions of race and gender.
 She edited a special volume of the Journal of Colonialism and Colonial History (2004) on colonialism and slavery, and her Afro-Latino Voices: Narratives from the Early Modern Iberian World, 1552-1808, coedited with historian Leo Garofalo was published in 2009.
-Her articles have appeared in the Colonial Latin American Review, the Colonial Latin American Historical Review, Revista de Estudios Hispánicos and edited volumes.
+Her articles have appeared in the Colonial Latin American

+Review, the Colonial Latin American Historical Review, Revista de Estudios Hispánicos and edited volumes.

 Anna M. Nogar (Ph.D.
 University of Texas at Austin, 2008- Hispanic Literature and Mexican American Studies).
 Dr. Nogar's primary research and teaching interests include colonial Mexican writing and culture; Mexican American literary and cultural studies from the colonial period to now; and New Mexican literature and culture.
-Her book Quill and Cross in the Borderlands: The Writing and Travels of Sor María de Ágreda, 1628 to the Present (University of Notre Dame Press, 2018), covers 400 years of transatlantic history, examining literary, historical, artistic and ethnographic artifacts regarding Spanish nun, author and mystic Sor María de Jesús de Ágreda in Mexico and the borderlands.
+Her book Ouill and Cross in the Borderlands: The Writing and Travels of Sor María de Ágreda, 1628 to the Present (University of Notre Dame Press, 2018), covers 400 years of transatlantic history, examining literary, historical, artistic and ethnographic artifacts regarding Spanish nun, author and mystic Sor María de Jesús de Ágreda in Mexico and the borderlands.
 Dr. Nogar has edited two books, Colonial Itineraries of Contemporary Mexico: Literary and Cultural Inquiries (University of Arizona Press, with Oswaldo Estrada; 2014) and A History of Mexican Literature (Cambridge University Press, with Ignacio Sánchez Prado and José Ramón Ruisánchez Serra; 2016).
 The first examines contemporary interpretations of the Mexican colonia in fiction, film, poetry and performance since 2000.
 The second is a comprehensive study of Mexican literature from its colonial-era origins to the present day; Dr. Nogar edited the sections on colonial, indigenous and Mexican American literature.
 Dr. Nogar co-authored Sisters in Blue/Hermanas de azul (University of New Mexico Press, 2017), with Distinguished Professor Emeritus Dr. Enrique Lamadrid; it is a bilingual children's book that reimagines Sor María's spiritual travels to New Mexico from a regional perspective.
 Dr. Nogar has published domestically in a variety of scholarly outlets, and abroad in publications in Okinawa, Spain, Mexico and France.
 Her two current research projects examine early 20th century bilingual New Mexican writing, and colonial-era transpacific cultural exchanges between Mexico and the Philippines.